 Close to 200 Local and State government, community housing, investors and developers, planners, and leading academics came together to develop real-world solutions to Sydney’s affordable housing crisis.

 The one-day Affordable Housing Forum, which was held on 24 July 2017 at UTS, focused on how stakeholders can better work together to deliver affordable housing to low and moderate income earners.
 Delegates contributed to the development of a Communique based on workshops held after each session during the day.

-The Southern Sydney Regional Organisation of Councils (SSROC) and the Planning Institute of Australia (PIA), in collaboration with Community Housing Providers, are hosting a one-day Affordable Housing Forum in NSW on Monday, 24 July 2017.
+The Southern Sydney Regional Organisation of Councils (SSROC) and the Planning Institute of Australia (PIA), in collaboration with Community Housing Providers, hosted this one-day Affordable Housing Forum on Monday, 24 July 2017.